PixelCode01/CBSE-Project-Templates/README.md

     - [**Acknowledgement Template**](Acknowledgement.docx)
     - [**Certificate Template**](Certificate.docx)

-2. Click on the link of the template you need Than click on view raw.
+2. Click on the link of the template you need Than click on view raw or download button .

 3. Your browser will prompt you to download the file.
 Save it to your local machine.